Thomas Stretch: Early life and education

+Career

 Clockmaker

+Around 1747 or 1748, Thomas sold his father's property and Front and Chestnut Streets, and consolidated the business a block further west, at his second property at the southwest corner of Second and Chestnut, one block east of son-in-law Samuel Howell's property, "Sign of the Beaver", at the corner of Strawberry Alley and Chestnut Street.
+Howell also owned the Crooked Billet Tavern and its dock, which is detailed in "Plan of the City of Philadelphia and its Environs (Showing the Improved Parts)," published in 1797.

-Thomas Stretch's father, Peter Stretch, became one of the most important clockmakers in colonial America, noted for his magnificent tall case clocks, intricate watches and clocks, and scientific instruments.
+Stretch's father, Peter Stretch, became one of the most important clockmakers in colonial America, was noted for his magnificent tall case clocks, intricate watches and clocks, and scientific instruments.
 His shop was at the southeast corner of Front and Chestnut Streets, Philadelphia, Pennsylvania, USA, then called "Peter Stretch's Corner at the Sign of the Dial".

-Soon after the death of his father, Thomas Stretch sold his father's property at the Sign of the Dial and established himself a block farther west, at the southwest corner of Second and Chestnut Streets.
+Soon after his father's death, Stretch sold his father's property at the Sign of the Dial and established himself a block farther west, at the southwest corner of Second and Chestnut Streets.